 Test how it works using our web app

-To test your model, you can use either use the Test Deployment button or use the web app we made specifically for this case below.
+To test your model, you can use either use the Open web app button or use the web app we made specifically for this case below.

 Copy the URL and Token and paste into the corresponding fields in app.